stef-timmermans/YeastLume/README.md

 ---

-## 🚧 Next Steps / Limitations

-This project demonstrates that BBDM can reconstruct fluorescence-like images from bright-field inputs.
-However, the current pipeline has several important limitations that future work should address:

-### 1. **Frame-Wise Splitting Ignores Biological Context**
-Currently, frames from the same `.tif` movie are split into training, validation, and test sets independently.
-This introduces bias due to low variance in the validation set and one of the test sets.

-**→ Future direction:** Split data by `.tif` file (i.e., by movie), ensuring no overlap between training, validation, and test videos.
-This provides a more biologically meaningful evaluation of generalization to unseen time series.
-Refactor/trim intra-film job logic to only use the new data split paradigm.

-### 2. **Colormaps Distort Raw Imaging Data**
-Both bright-field and fluorescence channels are converted into RGB images using artificial colormaps.
-Though this decision was intentional for a proof-of-concept, it may negatively impact downstream segmentation (via Cellpose or other means).

-**→ Future direction:** Keep all data in raw grayscale format throughout preprocessing, training, and inference.
-Adjust model configs accordingly to accept true high-definition grayscale input/output.

-### 3. **Segmentation Does Not Leverage Original Bright-Field**
-Currently, segmentation is run only on the reconstructed fluorescence images.
-However, segmentation models may accept multiple channels from a `.tif` at once.

-**→ Future direction:**
-- Run Cellpose using [bright-field, predicted fluorescence] and compare segmentation results to [bright-field, ground-truth fluorescence].
-- Evaluate whether the reconstructed fluorescence actually improves segmentation beyond using bright-field alone.
-- Experiment with new SOTA segmentation strategies on fluorescence frames (using labeled ground-truth).

-### 4. **Better End-to-End Support**
-The repository currently requires significant file handling while data preprocessing steps are being finalized.

-**→ Future direction:** Provide full E2E support for a single-entry pipeline.
-Through Python configuration files, published pre-trained weights (e.g., on Hugging Face), or custom orchestration logic, users should be able to input one or more bright-field images and receive the corresponding binary cell masks, with the intermediate fluorescence frames optionally returned.

----

-# ⚙️ Installation and Use
+# ⚙️ Instructions
-Below are instructions on how to train a BBDM model with paired bright-field and fluorescence data.
-Steps 1 and 2 assume a local, unix-based environment (e.g., macOS), and the remaining steps assume use on a high-performance cluster (e.g., Hábrók).
+Below are steps for how to train a BBDM model with paired bright-field and fluorescence data.
+Steps 1 and 2 assume a local, unix-based environment (e.g., macOS), and the remaining steps assume use on a high-performance cluster (e.g., University of Groningen's Hábrók).

 ### Dataset
 - The microscopy datasets used in this project are not publicly distributed, but the pipeline will work with similar .tif input files as long as the installation and preprocessing steps are followed.